Peri-operative

 The Coronary Stent Patient

-• Bare Metal Stent: Elective surgery delayed for 4-6 weeks.
+• Bare Metal Stent (BMS): Elective surgery must be delayed for a minimum of 4-6 weeks post-placement to allow for endothelialization.

 Conclusion

-The art of peri-operative medicine is minimizing the "Time at Risk."
+The core philosophy of peri-operative medicine in orthopaedics is minimizing the "Time at Risk."

-• Minimize the time off drugs to prevent clots.
+• Minimize the time the patient is off their drugs to prevent devastating clots and strokes.

-• Minimize the drug effect during surgery to prevent bleeds.
+• Minimize the drug effect during the exact hours of surgery to prevent catastrophic bleeds and hematomas.

 ASRA Guidelines App